isomerpages/singapore-customs-old/_businesses/07-harmonised-system-classification-of-goods/07b-Find-my-Harmonized-System-Code.md

 ## Singapore Trade Classification, Customs & Excise Duties (STCCED)

-Singapore adopts the 8-digit HS Codes in the  [ASEAN Harmonised Tariff Nomenclature](/documents/businesses/stcced-2018-apr-20.pdf)  (AHTN), which is based on the World Customs Organization (WCO) 6-digit level HS Codes, for use by all ASEAN member countries.
+Singapore adopts the 8-digit HS Codes in the  [ASEAN Harmonised Tariff Nomenclature](/documents/businesses/stcced-2018-apr-20.pdf)  (AHTN), which is based on the World Customs Organisation (WCO) 6-digit level HS Codes, for use by all ASEAN member countries.
 To assist you in your self-classification journey, you may use the following resources to obtain the HS code for your product.

 ![HSC5.png](/images/HSC5.png)